 These headphones have negligible latency suitable for watching movies and gaming because they have a wired connection.

 The Koss Porta Pro are a good option if you're looking for budget critical listening headphones.
 They're one of the best on-ear headphones we've tested in this price range.
 They're comfortable, lightweight and have a decent open sound that caters well to most tracks.
 They sound sufficiently good for casual and more critical listeners but have a fragile build quality and don't block any noise due to their open design, so they won't be the most suitable headphones for commuting especially when compared to some of the other on-ears below.
+See our recommendations for the best headphones under $50 and the best closed-back headphones.

 The Koss Porta Porta Pro are a slightly better headphone overall when compared to the Koss KSC75.
 The Porta Pro have a better-balanced sound and a more comfortable on-ear fit that you can wear for longer than the KSC75.
 The Porta Pro also have a better more durable design although not by much.
 On the upside, the KSC75 are bit more portable and have a slightly more stable design if you plan to use them for sports.